tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

-- context: context of the current application.
+- context: context of current application.
 - notifiShowedRlt: arrived notification object.

 ### Getting notification click results

 #### Notification callback listening and custom parameter interpretation

 The TPNS SDK collects statistics on notification/message arrivals and notification clicks and clearances by default.
 The SDK provides a callback API for developers to listen for notification click events.
-Notification click events can be obtained by reloading the `onNotificationClickedResult(Context, XGPushClickedResult)` method of `XGPushBaseReceiver`.
+Notification click events can be obtained by reloading the `onNotificationClickedResult(Context, XGPushClickedResult)` method of XGPushBaseReceiver.

 >?
->- Starting from v1.2.0.1, the TPNS SDK supports listening for the click events of notifications delivered through the TPNS channel and various vendor channels.
+> - Starting from v1.2.0.1, the TPNS SDK supports listening for the click events of notifications delivered through the TPNS channel and various vendor channels.
->- If you want to deliver and get custom push parameters, the Intent mode is recommended.
+> - If you want to deliver and get custom push parameters, the Intent mode is recommended.
 For more information, please see [Notification Tap-to-Redirect](https://intl.cloud.tencent.com/document/product/1024/38354).
+>

 #### API description